nbirnel/titlecase/README.md

 A ruby gem consisting of String methods to title case strings, including a command-line demonstration utility.

-Command Line Usage:

-    echo capitalize a phrase like a newspaper editor would  | titlecase

-    Capitalize a Phrase Like a Newspaper Editor Would

 Installation
 ---------
 `gem install title_case`